Recouse/OpenAI/README.md

 # OpenAI

-With this package, you can quickly and easily access a variety of OpenAI API endpoints, including text generation, language translation, and question answering.
-The package provides a convenient and intuitive interface that abstracts away the complexity of API calls, allowing you to focus on building intelligent and sophisticated applications.
+This package lets you quickly and easily access a variety of OpenAI API endpoints.
+It supports completions and chat streaming.

 ## What's Implemented:
 - [ ] [Models](https://platform.openai.com/docs/api-reference/models)